 - A television room with cable access and DVR is available to residents at the Housing Lodge.
 Each TV room has a sign-up board allowing residents to reserve usage of the TV for up to 2 hours at a time.
 Personal electronics, i.e. DVD/Blu-Ray players and gaming consoles, are not permitted to be connected to these TVs.

 - Persons found to be in a Student Housing residential unit, faculty/staff offices, or campus buildings without authorization or permission will be subject to conduct response.

 The university must know who physically resides on campus at all times for security and emergency response purposes.
 If a resident vacates mid-semester, Housing staff should be notified immediately.
 Each suite or apartment is only approved for four residents.
 Unregistered guests or those guests staying more than 10 nights per semester will not be permitted to be present in student housing.

-Subletting is considered an arrangement between a student resident and a third party, in which the resident leases out his or her unit (already leased from the university).
+Subletting is considered an arrangement between a student resident and a third party, in which the resident leases out their unit (already leased from the university).
 Subletting is not permitted.
-Any resident found to be subletting will have his or her agreement terminated.
+Any resident found to be subletting will have their contract agreement terminated.